tanmaysahu295/MLOPS_Week_4/README.md

- Iris Dataset Poisoning Experiment — MLflow Tracked Pipeline This project performs a controlled data poisoning experiment on the Iris dataset to measure how ML model performance degrades under various types and severities of poisoning.
-Both feature-noise poisoning and label-flip poisoning are introduced at multiple fractions, and the entire training pipeline is tracked using MLflow.

-🧪 1.
-Objective
+## 1. Objective
 The goal of this experiment is to:

-Demonstrate how data poisoning affects model performance
+- Demonstrate how data poisoning affects model performance

-Compare feature corruption vs label corruption
+- Compare feature corruption vs label corruption

-Track all runs using MLflow experiments
+- Track all runs using MLflow experiments

-Study how accuracy and metrics decay at poison levels: 5%, 10%, 50%
+- Study how accuracy and metrics decay at poison levels: 5%, 10%, 50%

-Understand defenses and how data quantity requirements change when quality is degraded
+- Understand defenses and how data quantity requirements change when quality is degraded

-📂 2.
+ ##2.
 Project Structure
+'''bash
-bashCopy code├── train.py                    # Main experiment & poisoning pipeline
+├── train.py                    # Main experiment & poisoning pipeline
 ├── test.py                     # MLflow-based sanity test (loads latest model)
 ├── data_iris/
 │   └── iris.csv                # Dataset